Verifiable and Provably Secure Machine Unlearning: Verifiable Machine Unlearning

 \section{Verifiable Machine Unlearning}

-We now propose our approach for designing a formal framework for verifiable unlearning.
-This framework allows to rigorously define and prove requirements for concrete instantiations of verifiable unlearning protocols.
-We consider the following ecosystem: there are many \emph{users}, each of whom has access to a set of data points (or dataset) that can be uniquely identified \eg this can be achieved by combining an identifier for the user with the data point(s).
-These users share their data with a \emph{server} which uses it to learn an ML model.
-Our focus is on a user requesting its data to be deleted by the server.
+We consider the following ecosystem: there are many \emph{users}~$\users$, each of whom has access to a set of data points (or dataset).
+They share their data with a \emph{server}~$\server$ which uses it to learn an ML model.
+Users can send requests to either delete or add new data.
+We assume the server is malicious and may not faithfully execute unlearning requests.
+This may be because the server is unwilling to tolerate model performance degradation after data deletion~\cite{sener-17-active,ghorbani-19-data}, or pay the computational penalty associated with model updating~\cite{bourtoule-19-machine, graves-21-amnesiac}.
+Our goal is to develop a method to verify whether the server is adhering to users’ requests.

-\mypar{Requirements} The server should ({\bf R1}) comply and ensure that the data is deleted, and ({\bf R2}) update the ML model to account for the deletion of the requested data points.
-This step may be performed with exact or approximate unlearning techniques, each introducing different trade-offs (more details are provided in \cref{sec:completeness}).
-Then, the server must prove that the aforementioned operations have been executed correctly.

-\mypar{Motivation} There is a need for verifiable machine unlearning because the server may not perform {\bf R1} and/or {\bf R2}.
-This is because the server may not be willing to tolerate a degradation in the model's performance after data deletion~\cite{sener2017active,ghorbani2019data}, or pay the computational penalty associated model updating.